rmax/rmax/README.md

 💪🏽 In his current role, Max coordinates with key stakeholders and product owners to ensure that projects are delivered on time and to the highest standards.
 He a strong communicator and works well in both team and individual settings.
 Max is also highly adaptable and can quickly learn and master new technologies and concepts.

-🙌🏽 If you are looking for a dedicated and experienced software engineer with a focus on AI and generative technologies, please don't hesitate to reach out to Max.
+🙌🏽 If you are looking for a dedicated and experienced software engineer with a focus on AI systems, please don't hesitate to reach out to Max.
 He will be excited to hear from you and discuss how AI can change the world for better.

 👉🏽 Keywords: #Python #PyTorch #SoftwareEngineering #DistributedSystems #MachineLearning #MLOps #DeepNeuralNetworks #LargeModels